xmhai/techdoc/development/spring.md

 https://dzone.com/articles/static-api-documentation-with-spring-and-swagger

 ---
+## Properties File (application.properites/application.yml)
-## Profiles
+- Multiple Profiles
-- Multiple profiles can be included in one YAML file.
+  - Multiple profiles can be included in application.yml file.
   - Need to create mulitple files if properties format is used.
+- Self-defined properties
+  - Can be parsed into a configuration class through @ConfigurationProperties(prefix = "cache.app-caches")